The Future of Culture Assessments

 Note that responses from Focus Groups and Interviews are processed in a similar way.
 This differs from the way Surveys are processed.
 The app takes into account only the Survey questions that have responses as the degrees of agreement or disagreement (Strongly disagree, Disagree, somewhat disagree, Neither agree nor disagree, Somewhat agree, Agree, Strongly agree).
 It analyzes the Survey question’s sentiment and then combines it with the proportion of responses that agree or disagree with that question, to result in a sentiment score.

 Overview of Models

 The tool employs three models: Latent Dirichlet Allocation (LDA) Model for topic modeling, Sentiment Analysis model for sentiment detection in user responses, and an Emotion Analysis model for emotion detection in user responses.

 - LDA Model: An LDA model is created and tuned on the Policy data.
 The model results in clusters of topics found in Policy data.
 For instance, if there are 3 policies talking about harassment, the model clubs them into one topic.
 Next, the responses from Focus Groups, Interviews, and Surveys are mapped to the policy clusters obtained above.
 This is done to analyze which response refers to which policy.

 - Sentimental Analysis model: Data is extracted from the 3 types of response files (Focus Groups, Interviews, and Surveys), and fed into the model.
 Three types of labels are predicted: negative, neutral, and positive, which are used to generate visualizations.

-Using natural language processing we are able to identify organizational cultural patterns, trends, collective beliefs, and perceptions and how they enhance or hinder culture optimization.
-This information provides our customers with an accurate and unbiased snapshot of their current state and ability to focus on data driven solutions.
+Using our unique AI – Natural Language Processing tool, we are able to identify organizational patterns, trends, collective beliefs, and perceptions and articulate how they impact culture.
+Using human expertise ensures the data is contextualized.
+This provides our customers with an unbiased snapshot of their existing cultural state and the ability to implement data-driven solutions.